davidKolesar/C-Programming-Curriculum/README.md

 * Many programmers used C to solve problems.
 This resulted in disharmony, so the American National Standards Institute (ANSI) formed a committe in 1983 to create ANSI Standard C. Modern compilers adhere to these standards.
 * There was a predecessor language named B (That's why it's called C).

+### So what is a programming language?

+A programming langauge is a set of artificial rules and sytanx that are used to create instructions for a computer.
+These instructions are called a program.
+Literally everything your computer does (play music, share pictures, send messages, access the internet, run games, etcetera) are a result of a series of instructions (called programs) that perform calculations behind the scenes to let you do these things.
+That's why they're called "computers."
+These tasks are the result of a series of computations.
+In this class, we'll be creating our own programs.

 ## Why would you use C?